Today is National Bipolar Awareness Day

 For me, mania has always been highly correlated with insomnia and sleep disruption.
 Psychotic mania can be treated successfully at home, if you have the right drugs.
 The safest option is probably to go inpatient.

 Not much happens in a mental hospital.
 There are no miracle drugs or aggressive treatments.
 You just take your Perphenazine and mill about in a safe place, eat bad food, try to focus your concentration enough to play a card game or read a few pages out of a book, and wait until someone decides you’re well enough to go home.

 To be honest, it feels a lot like… now.

 The same boredom.
 The same impatience.
 For those who have never been through something like this before, the only advice I can give is to try to keep yourself occupied, and try to be courteous and respectful to the people around you.
 This too shall pass.

 For more resources, articles, and advice on living with bipolar and being present for the bipolar people in your life, visit my Quora page.

-Due to the COVID-19 epidemic, I have scaled back my coaching practice considerably.
+Due to the COVID-19 pandemic, I have scaled back my coaching practice considerably.
 I have a limited number of phone and video entrepreneurial and coaching slots available.
 Full professional resume and credentials available on request.